geographiclib/geographiclib/00README.txt

       GeoidEval-vc9.vcproj -- project for GeoidEval
       Gravity-vc9.vcproj -- project for Gravity
       MagneticField-vc9.vcproj -- project for MagneticField
-      also files for MS Studio 2005 (with vc8) also files for MS Studio 2010 (with vc10) NETGeographic-vc10.vcxproj -- project for .NET wrapper
+      also files for MS Studio 2010 (with vc10) NETGeographic-vc10.vcxproj -- project for .NET wrapper